 The President is empowered to appoint a special officer to keep vigil over the interests of the scheduled castes and scheduled tribes.
 The central government has the power to issue directives to the states for the execution of schemes beneficial to the scheduled castes and scheduled tribes.

-The constitution further enjoins that the states of Bihar, Madhya Pradesh and Orissa must have a minister in charges of welfare of the scheduled castes and scheduled tribes.
+The constitution of India further enjoins that the ministers of certain specific states must have a minister in charges of welfare of the scheduled castes and scheduled tribes.
 Again though every Indian may move freely arid acquire property anywhere in India, restrictions may be imposed by the state to prevent alienation of tribal property.
 In a bid to ‘abolish untouchability’, Hindu religious establishments have been thrown open to all Hindus.

-Thus the constitutions grants elaborate privileges to the backward classes.
+Conclusion: Thus, the constitution of India grants elaborate privileges to the backward classes such as Scheduled castes and Scheduled Tribes.
 But such privileges cause much political tension.
 Evidently such privileges cannot be the permanent feature of a polity.
 A time must come when India will be a society without privileges.